 by Dan Perruzzi

-Dan Perruzzi, AIA, LEED AP, is a principal at Margulies Perruzzi Architects.
+Dan Perruzzi, AIA, LEED AP, is a principal and senior partner at Margulies Perruzzi Architects.